The Burnside bicategory of groupoids: Correspondences of Groupoids

-\begin{definition} A groupoid is {\em discrete} if there is at most one morphism between any two objects---that is, each component is unicursal.
-A discrete groupoid is {\em finite} if it has finitely many components.
-A map of groupoids is a {\em weak cover} if all of its homotopy fibers are discrete, and a {\em finite weak cover} if all of its homotopy fibers are discrete and finite. \end{definition}
+\begin{definition} A groupoid is {\em weakly discrete} if there is at most one morphism between any two objects---that is, each component is ``unicursal.''
+A weakly discrete groupoid is {\em weakly finite} if it has finitely many components.
+A map $p:H\rightarrow G$ is a {\em weak cover} if it is a fibration and for every $\gamma\in G_0$ the fiber $p^{-1}\gamma$ is a weakly discrete groupoid, and a {\em weak finite cover} if all the fibers are weakly finite as well. \end{definition}

-Notice that the condition of being discrete or discrete and finite is invariant under equivalence of groupoids.

-Weak covers and finite weak covers pull back to the same.
-It's also easy to see that compositions of finite weak covers are finite weak covers, and that if $K'\rightarrow G$ and $K''\rightarrow G$ are both finite weak covers then so is $K'\coprod K''\rightarrow G$.
+Notice that the condition of being weakly discrete or weakly discrete and weakly finite is invariant under equivalence of groupoids.
+Weak covers and weak finite covers pull back to the same.
+It's also easy to see that compositions of weak finite covers are weak finite covers, and that if $K'\rightarrow G$ and $K''\rightarrow G$ are both weak finite covers then so is $K'\amalg K''\rightarrow G$.